po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 * It is time to hit the "create pull request" button so it can be reviewed.

-**Important:** Before sumbitting a pull request, make sure you are comparing your branch to `main`.
+**Important:** Before submitting a pull request, make sure you are comparing your branch to `main`.

 ### Review Pull Request

-* Okay, we now have a pull request but it is important one of your team members carefully reviews your pull request for any mistakes that could potientally break the `main` branch.
+* Okay, we now have a pull request but it is important one of your team members carefully reviews your pull request for any mistakes that could potentially break the `main` branch.

 * We have to navigate to our repository on Github and click on the tab named "pull request".

 ![PullRequestTab](./Images/05-pull-request-tab.png)

-* Once on the pull request page you should see a list of request and the request you made.
+* Once on the pull request page you should see a list of requests and the request you made.

 ![SuperFeaturePullRequest](./Images/06-super-feature-pull-request.png)

 * Now you are looking at the pull request you submitted.
-The information on this page gives gives you a detailed look at the changes made.
+The information on this page gives you a detailed look at the changes made.
 It is important to carefully review all the changes because you don't want any unwanted bugs breaking your `main` branch.

 ### Merge Feature Branch and Close Pull Request